ysunaw/Interactive-Lab-Hub/Lab 5/README.md

 * What are other properties/behaviors of X?

 * How does X feel?

-X should include a screen on the fridge, and a in-built camera (or cameras) that is hidden but also takes in all the things
+X should include a screen on the fridge, and a in-built camera (or cameras) that is hidden but also takes in all the things in the fridge perfectly.

 ### Part 2.